deltablot/php-prod/README.md

 Adjust the path to where your code exists (and it will depend on how you mount the volumes of course).

-Example `docker-compose.yml` with nginx in a container.
-The websites are mounted in `/sites` in the nginx container, and the local `/sites` folder contain folders of the websites source files.
+### Example `docker-compose.yml` with nginx in a container.

+The websites are mounted in `/sites` in the (read-only) nginx container, and the local `nginx/sites` folder contain folders of the websites source files.
+The local `nginx/conf` folder contains the nginx config files.

 ~~~yml
 # NGINX